 How many were the wars, rumors of wars, slaughters,…Continue Reading

 Blessed Is She Who Believed

 Mary was “blessed among women” (Luke 1:42).
 She received the singular holy gift of being the mother of our Lord (Luke 1:43).
 God the Son dwelled inside of her body in human form.
 Then he lived in her home and was under her care until adulthood.
 This has tempted some to worship her.

-In fact, one woman publicly exalted Mary by crying out to Jesus, “Blessed is the womb that bore you, and the breasts at which you nursed” (Luke…Continue Reading
+In fact, one woman publicly exalted Mary by crying out to Jesus, “Blessed is the womb that…Continue Reading

 The Joseph Trilogy (Part 3)